 Denver’s train station is located in downtown Denver at 1701 Wynkoop Street.
 Denver is served by light rail (TheRide) and by Amtrak.

 On-campus: Eighty rooms have been reserved on the Regis campus in the Residence Village, a townhome-style complex.
-Each 3-bedroom/2 ½-3 bathroom unit is described as 3 doubles/6 persons; however, all units will be assigned as 3 singles for this conference.
+Each 3-bedroom/2-2 ½ bathroom unit is described as 3 doubles/6 persons; however, all units will be assigned as 3 singles for this conference.
 Details on the townhomes are here.

-Campus accommodations ($60.50 per night plus a one-time charge of $10 for linens) can be selected and paid for when registration goes live around April 15.
+Campus accommodations ($60.50 per night plus a one-time charge of $10 for linens) can be selected and with your registration.

 Nearby hotels: We recommend the DoubleTree by Hilton Hotel.
 When placing your reservation (303) 427-4000, request the Regis University Rate or use this special reservation link.
 That is $114 per night and includes breakfast.
 The Regis rate is a percentage discount and is subject to fluctuation based on overall hotel occupancy.
 Early bookings are more likely to lock in this current rate.